 Almost all longer term predictions for the stock market hinge upon more federal stimulus money inflating equity prices further.
 The ongoing bubble could continue on for several years as the monetary supply expands and the dollar and other fiat currencies weakened due to inflation.

 This could support ongoing annualized growth in the S&P 500 as investors have come to know.
-The chart below shows that stimulus money has kept the stock market’s parabolic curve in tact, meaning that another push significantly higher isn’t out of the question.
+The chart below shows that stimulus money has kept the stock market’s parabolic curve intact, however, another breakdown is possible as the past has shown.
+If this happens, more stimulus money will likely be used to keep the stock market afloat.

 S&P 500 10 Years Forecast (Until 2030)